Jake Ryan (Australian actor)

 Jake Ryan (born 2 September 1983) is an Australian actor.
-Ryan was a member of the Australian national Taekwondo team for eight years, before an injury led him to pursue a career in acting.
-Having begun his acting career in 2003, Ryan has appeared in various feature films and television series.
-He played the recurring roles of Ray "The Blizzard" Blissett in Underbelly and Harry Smith in Wentworth.
-Ryan played Robbo in the Seven Network soap opera Home and Away from 2017 to 2020.
+He was a member of the Australian national Taekwondo team for eight years, before an injury led him to pursue a career in acting.
+Since 2003, he has appeared in various feature films and television series.
+He played the recurring roles of Ray "The Blizzard" Blissett in Underbelly (2011) and Harry Smith in Wentworth (2013–2015).
+He played Robbo in the Seven Network soap opera Home and Away from 2017 to 2020.

 Early life

 Jake Ryan was born in Melbourne, in 1983.
 During his childhood, he trained in Taekwondo, earning his black belt at the age of nine, making him the youngest person in Australia to do so at the time.
 He was a member of the Australian national team for eight years, and a ten-time champion, ranking fourth best in the world on three occasions.
 He pursued a dream to compete in the 2008 Summer Olympics in Beijing, however, following a knee injury one year prior, he withdrew.
 Ryan later took an interest in acting, and having trained with such actors as Bill Hunter, he graduated from The Actors' Centre in Sydney following two years of study, followed by extended training at Practical Aesthetics.